 Unlike regular invoices, you cannot create more than one Advance Invoice for a subscription at a time.
 You can create a new advance invoice for a particular subscription only when the current one expires.
 If you want to create a new advance invoice for a subscription that already has one, you will have to void/delete the current one.

-To create an Advance Invoice for a subscription, navigate to the subscription's details page.
-Click on the Bill Future Renewals option on the right, listed under the Actions tab.
+To create an Advance Invoice for a subscription, navigate to the Subscription Details page, click Bill Future Renewals option, listed under the Actions tab.

 Specify the number of terms you would like to charge for - if you are running a monthly subscription service and would like to bill your customer for the next two terms, simply enter ‘2' into the Number of Renewals field.

 Review the charges that will appear in your advance invoice.
 Each term will appear as a separate line item within the invoice, coupons, addons, taxes and promotional credits will be applied as per your configuration of them.

 Review the terms, taxes and additional items (like coupons and addons) in the invoice and click Generate to conclude the process.

 You can create an advance invoice for existing subscriptions by passing the terms_to_charge parameter with the following API calls: